[From a 9-part handout for my introductory composition class.]

 - Those who prefer a more mystical/intuitive model might choose to listen to the musical idea repeatedly in order to determine where it "wants" to go, or if it has said all it needs to say.

 8.4.
-Sometimes (frequently, in my case!) we get stuck because our composition is not turning into the kind of piece we had in mind when we started.
+Sometimes (frequently, in my case) we get stuck because our composition is not turning into the kind of piece we had in mind when we started.
 Perhaps we had intended to write a fanfare, and we discover we are actually writing something with a more subdued, soulful character.
 Or perhaps we were asked to write a short, relatively easy work for a friend, and what we end up writing is long-ish and rather challenging.

-There is no simple solution for this, but options include
+There is no simple solution for this, but options include the following:

 8.6.
-Sometimes, the solution(s) you come up with to being stuck end up being the the most inspired part of your composition.
-It may sound corny, but it's true:
+If you can figure out a way to get past the point in your piece where you got stuck, the solution you come up with can become the the most inspired part of your composition.
+The words below may sound corny, but they're true:

 Challenges = Opportunities for inspired solutions!

-1 comments:
+17 comments:

 When I'm trying to write a song, I usually start with a relatively specific idea of a scene or mood that I want to evoke, but little plan other than that.
 I experiment with different instrumentation and passages until I feel like I'm in the vicinity of my aim and let it grow from there.